The Chartered Institute of Loss Adjusters was granted a Royal Charter in 1961 and this was updated in 2018

-7. A person who is engaged in accordance with Article 1 or Article 4 (iv) may be enrolled as a Student Member.
+7. A person who is engaged in accordance with Article 1 and Article 4 (iv) may be enrolled as a Student Member

 8. A person shall be eligible for admission as a Certificate Holder, Diploma Holder or Advanced Diploma Holder of the Institute if they are Ordinary or Student members who have passed the Certificate, Diploma or Advanced Diploma examination(s) as set by Council.

 9. A person shall be eligible for admission as an Associate of the Institute if they have passed the examination(s) as set by Council and:-

 10. (a) A person shall be eligible for admission as a Fellow of the Institute who at the time of their application shows that they have:

 - been an Associate of the Institute engaged as a loss adjuster for a continuous period of at least 5 years out of the 6 years immediately preceding the date of their application; and